 To explain the cause for the problems with celestial observations on the Flat Earth, I have to explain some aspects of the Heliocentric model.

-The Heliocentric model consists roughly of two sets of properties: geometric properties and cycles.
+The Heliocentric model consists roughly of three sets of properties: geometric and physical properties and cycles.

-But you can not calculate the geometric properties of events and observations without knowing the geometry of the Heliocentric model.
+But you can not calculate the geometric and physical properties of events and observations without knowing the geometry of the Heliocentric model and the physics of sun and earth.
 The Dome Model calculates the geometric properties of events from a rough Heliocentric model and projects the resulting geometric data onto the flat earth model.
 You can not derive this geometric data from the flat earth model itself, because the geometry of the flat earth model is completely different than the geometry of the Heliocentic model.
-Flat earth lacks the necessary third dimension of space.
+Flat earth lacks the necessary third dimension of space and a physical model for sun, moon and earth.

 This things can not be calculated from previous observations without applying the Heliocentric model:

-Light-Bending: This Model shows how light rays from the Dome on the Flat Earth Model have to be bent to match the apparent positions of Sun, Moon and Stars and to produce the Tracks, Star Trails and Day-Night Terminator as observed in reality for each time and location on earth.
+Light-Bending: This Model shows how light rays from the Dome on the Flat Earth Model have to be bent to match the apparent size and positions of Sun, Moon and Star constellations and to produce the tracks, Star trails and Day-Night terminator as observed in reality for each time and location on earth.
 Only by bending the light rays as shown by this Model it is possible that Sun, Moon and Stars can go apparently down below the horizon, while they are still above the Flat Earth.

 This Flat Earth Model can predict Solar and Lunar Eclipses.
 But it can not predict moons shadow on earth at Solar Eclipses or earths shadow on the Moon on Lunar Eclipses, because the required relative sizes and distances of Sun and Moon and the spherical shape of the earth are essential to compute the corresponding shadow paths.
 So the location on earth where the Solar Eclipses happen can not be derived from the Flat Earth Model.